Program Contact: Kori Stewart 203-582-7941

 The first year of the program consists of University Curriculum studies and an introduction to the profession.
 The professional component of the program accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) begins in the second year of study.
 During the second and third years, students participate in didactic radiography classes, laboratory sessions on campus and clinical education at a variety of our clinical affiliates.
 The curriculum is structured for immediate application of knowledge and skills developed in the classroom and laboratory to be applied to the care of patients in the clinical setting.

-At the end of the third year, students are eligible for graduation with a bachelor’s degree in Radiologic Sciences, and for the American Registry of Radiologic Technologists (ARRT) certification examination.
+At the end of the third year, students are eligible for graduation with a bachelor’s degree in Radiologic Sciences, and to sit for the American Registry of Radiologic Technologists (ARRT) certification examination.
 Upon successful completion of the bachelor’s degree and ARRT certification exam, students are eligible to apply to Quinnipiac’s one-year MHS Advanced Medical Imaging and Leadership program.

 BS in Radiologic Sciences Curriculum